Armed robbers seize jewels worth '4 million euros' from Paris Ritz

-A gang of five armed robbers launched a spectacular raid on the world famous Ritz hotel in Paris Wednesday, making off with an estimated four million euros worth of jewels, investigators said.
+Armed robbers launched a spectacular raid on the world-famous Ritz hotel in Paris Wednesday, making off with an estimated four million euros worth of jewels, the latest in a string of high-profile heists in the French capital.

-Three of the gang were detained at the scene but two remained at large as of Thursday evening, a police source said.

-The five men armed with hatchets arrived at the hotel in Paris' luxurious Place Vendome around 6:30 pm (1730 GMT) before smashing the windows on the ground floor and making off with the jewels.
+The gang of five men armed with hatchets smashed display windows on the ground floor of the hotel in Paris' luxurious Place Vendome around 6:30 pm (1730 GMT), making off with the jewels.

-"World-famous jewellers display their jewellery at the Ritz," a police source said.

 "We heard a loud noise and lots of racket in the street," one hotel employee told AFP.
 "Passers-by took refuge in the hotel.
 We didn't know what was going on until someone told us there had been a robbery."